sally5539/landing-project/landing-page/README.md

   This was accomplished by using these methods :
   </br> `forEach loop` </br> `document.querySelector` </br> `insertAdjacentHTML` </br>

-* next part is to add the functionality to scroll to sections.
+* Next part is to add the functionality to scroll to sections.
 This got accomplished by using `scrollIntoView()` method .

-- last part is adding functionality to distinguish the section in view.
+- Last part is adding functionality to distinguish the section in view.
 This got accomplished by using the `.getBoundingClientRect()` method .
 Active states have to be added to the sections as well as the corresponding nav-links.

 #### Features